-The Model GM868 has four console control keys, which are located on the left side of the keypad.
-Use these keys, which are described and pictured in Table 1-1 on page 1-3, in accordance with the following instructions:
+The Model GS868 has four console control keys located on the left side of the keypad.
+Use these keys, which are described and pictured in Table 1-1 on page 1-3, as follows:

 Audio Alarm Volume

 Use the top console control key to adjust the audio alarm volume.